 Standardized exams are given to provide teachers and parents feedback on the child's current level of performance.
 Comparisons are made each year, and growth is charted.
-SBCS takes the Terra Nova standardized test in September, STAR three times per year, and are benchmarked in reading three times per year.
+SBCS take the STAR assessment three times per year, and are benchmarked in reading three times per year using F&P.